ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 for some use cases a certain set of requirements is required and for other use cases a superset of the previous set is required.

-Control files can work with the levels concept.
+Control files can work with the concept of levels.

 For example, let's say that ABCD benchmark would define 2 levels: low and high.
 The low level would contain R1 and R2.
 The high level would contain everything